burn1ng/nerds/README.md

 - According perfect project structure, you can simply control the sequence of all linked JS files and libraries in 1 file: `src/js/main.js`;
 - Concatenate all js files in 1 file and minify it
 - Optimise all images from `src/img/` with `imagemin + pngquant`
-- Correctly used all your fonts from `src/fonts`
+- Correctly used all fonts from `src/fonts`

 - After building the project, webserver with tunelling will start automatically
 - After any changes in one or some files in your project, you can watch all changes in your favorite browser real-time.